pulumi/docs/content/docs/reference/pkg/azure-nextgen/devices/certificate.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const certificate = new azure_nextgen.devices.latest.Certificate("certificate", {
+const certificate = new azure_nextgen.devices.Certificate("certificate", {
     certificateName: "cert",
     properties: {
         certificate: "############################################",